The Sarah Jane Adventures

 The Eternity Trap by Phil Ford, directed by Alice Troughton

-Professor Rivers of the Pharos Institute invites Sarah Jane to join her in her investigation of Ashen Hill Manor.
-The estate has been plagued by rumours of hauntings and mysterious disappearances for centuries, dating back to 1665 when it was home to the purported alchemist, Erasmus Darkening.
+Professor Rivers of the Pharos Institute invites Sarah Jane to participate in her investigation of Ashen Hill Manor.
+The estate has been plagued by rumours of hauntings and mysterious disappearances for centuries, dating all the way back to 1665, when it was home to the purported alchemist, Erasmus Darkening.
 Sarah Jane is skeptical at first... until Professor Rivers vanishes as well.
-With spirits roaming the secret passages that riddle the house, and something malevolent stalking the night outdoors, Sarah Jane must find out what really happened in Ashen Hill Manor three hundred and fifty years ago.
+With spirits roaming the secret passages that riddle the house, and something malevolent stalking the grounds after dark, Sarah Jane and her friends must find out what really happened in Ashen Hill Manor three hundred and fifty years ago.

 Mona Lisa's Revenge